filipeborato/CompressorAndSplit/README.md

 # This project is a plugin created with Juce Framework

 This project has a python server, in the Flask framework, with a hosted neural network.
-The name of this Back End is Split and it's on my Github
+The name of this Back End is Split and it's on my Github.